xyproto/burnfont/README.md

 ![scaled](img/scaled.png)

-The font is a bit nostalgic to me, and was used in my small DOS drawing program name *Burn*, that looked like this:
+The font is a bit nostalgic to me, and was used in my small DOS drawing program named *Burn*, that looked like this:

 ![burn screenshot](img/burn.png)